 This hosting platform became the base of our operations as an online business.
 We invest almost 16x as much money into hosting as we did on our building and development platforms.
 It became far more than I had anticipated, with evident success in the business.

 Minecraft is a platform that will continue to evolve, and if I want this business to continue succeeding I must evolve the business with it.
+That goes for a mobile app business or a painting company because it is all the same principle.

 Of course, this success did not come without struggle.
 It took countless hours of planning, building, development, and advertisement to achieve our goals, but in the end it payed off valiantly.